aarondall/PackageCitations-M2/README.md

 # PackageCitations-M2
 a Macaulay2 software package for obtaining bibtex entries for Macaulay2 packages

 The following is, as of 2015 04 05, slightly outdated.
 A new `README` will be ready in short order.
+For the time being see the proof of concept pdf [here](https://github.com/aarondall/PackageCitations-M2/blob/master/proofOfConcept/testCite.pdf).

 <a name="functionality"></a>
 ## Functionality ##